hatspencer/wordcount/README.md

 Not all words are relevant for counting.
 A list of stop words can be provided in the stopword.txt reource file - new line separated.

+The application can be started with a filename to read the text from instead of entering it manually.

+    $ wordcount mytext.txt
+        Number of words: 4
 Source
 -------
 https://ccd-school.de/coding-dojo/agility-katas/word-count-i/